Think you know me? Think again.

-Around Puget Sound, where I also used to live, Dr. William P. Barrett will be happy to consider fitting you for a new hip or knee.
+Around Puget Sound, where I also used to live, Dr. William P. Barrett will be happy to fit you for a new hip or knee.

 We also are well represented in the law.

 For some years Service Corp.
 International, the big funeral home chain based in Houston, had a P.R. man named Bill Barrett.
 His secretary and I had a “Who’s on First” moment a while back when I telephoned, asked for him and identified myself.

 The domain name billbarrett.com used to belong to a management consultant in Orlando, Fla., but just seems out there now. billbarrett.net used to tout a harmonica player in Los Angeles, but also seems dormant, as are williambarrett.com, willbarrett.com and even artbywilliambarrett.com, which used to display skills I have never had.
 In case you were wondering, williampbarrett.net and williampbarrett.org both bring you back to this site.

 I have not written a letter to the editor for publication in a long time.
 But this hasn’t stopped numerous missives over my name from appearing during the past few years in, among other places, the Orlando Sentinel, the Arizona Republic, the Idaho Statesman and the Sunday Independent in Dublin, Ireland.

 For those of you who question my sanity, beware: William Barrett was once president of the board of visitors at Sagamore Children’s Psychiatric Center in Dix Hills, N.Y.

 Fortunately for my professional identity, I know of only other journalist who has shared the conceit of my name, a staff writer on the student newspaper at Loyola University in Chicago.